gsoft-inc/wl-squide/docs/getting-started/learn-the-api.md

     if (process.env.USE_MSW) {
         const mswPlugin = getMswPlugin(runtime);

-        // Files including an import to the "msw" package are included dynamically to prevent adding
+        // Files that includes an import to the "msw" package are included dynamically to prevent adding
-        // MSW stuff to the bundled when it's not used. const requestHandlers = (await import("../mocks/handlers.ts")).requestHandlers;
+        // unused MSW stuff to the code bundles. const requestHandlers = (await import("../mocks/handlers.ts")).requestHandlers;

         mswPlugin.registerRequestHandlers(requestHandlers);